Why Sitting Down and a Healthy Life Don’t Mix

 Get a Pedometer

 If you don’t want to buy one, chances are that your smartphone has an app that you can use.
-A couple of our favorites are MapMyWalk and Accupedo.
+Some of our favorites are the UA Band and Fitbit.
 What’s the benefit?
 If you’re keeping track of the number of steps you take every day, you’re much more likely to remember to get up and walk around a bit.

 The bottom line is that the less time you spend sitting down, the happier and healthier you’ll be.
 You’ll have more energy, be less fatigued and feel better overall.